Covid-19: Four further deaths and 420 new cases confirmed in the State

 HSE boss Paul Reid says 3,000 people are to be vaccinated on Saturday

-The confirmed global death toll from Coronavirus topped 3 million people on Saturday, although the actual figure is believed to be significantly higher.
+The global death toll from coronavirus topped 3 million people on Saturday morning, although the actualy figure is believed to be significantly higher.
 Photograph: AFP

-A further four deaths of Covid-19 patients and 420 new cases have been reported by the National Public Health Emergency Team (Nphet).
+A further four deaths of Covid-19 patients have been reported by the National Public Health Emergency Team (Nphet) with 420 newly confirmed cases of the disease.

+The total number of Covid-19 related deaths has climbed to 4,835 while the total number of cases in the Republic is now 243,238.

+At 2pm on Saturday there were 183 people in hospitals in Ireland while 50 people were being treated in intensive care.
+There were 11 new admissions to hospital and 17 people were discharged.
+There were no new admissions to ICUs in the preceding 24 hours while two people were in a position to leave ICU.

 The Chief Clinical Officer with the HSE Dr Colm Henry has said he is “increasingly confident” that the vaccine roll-out is back on track with more than half a million doses of the Pfizer vaccine set to come on stream in the weeks ahead and the company’s supply lines “less subject to disruption”.